What's On for Members

 Day walks on Saturday and Sunday, with the possibility of an overnight on Anzac Day and Friday beforehand.
 See Frozen Acres for more details.

 The 2014 Cocktail Party will be held at a venue to be advised.
 Put in in your diary...

 Snowsports ACT Ski Sale and Expo - held from 9am until 2pm at the Old Bus Depot Markets, Kingston.
 X-C, Alpine, Snowboarding.
 New and second-hand gear.

-Run by SLOPES, the Back to Perisher weekend over Easter includes various events, such as a Fun Run, a Duck Race, and new for 2011, a Treasure Hunt and a mountain bike tour.
+Run by SLOPES, the Back to Perisher weekend over Easter includes various events, such as a Fun Run, a Duck Race, a Treasure Hunt and a mountain bike tour.

-A Cross-country event for anyone under 16 as at 31 December 2010, supported by CAC.
+A Cross-country event for anyone under 16 as at 31 December of the previous year, supported by CAC.
 The emphasis is on participation, and all racers get a certificate.
 Distances depend on age and weather conditions - varying from a few hundred metres to 5km.
 Followed by poppers, hot dogs and spot prizes, as well as fun and games.
 No charge - turn up at the Nordic Shelter from 10am to register.